 Father’s Day with Fox and Friends

-Preparation: Combine all ingredients except ginger beer in a mixing tin with ice and shake.
-Have a mule mug filled with ice ready.
-Pour in 2 or 3 oz ginger beer.
-Strain your tequila mixture over ice in the mug with ginger beer.
-Garnish with fresh blackberries and mint.
+Preparation: Combine all ingredients in a mixing tin with ice and shake.
+Strain cocktail over fresh ice in a cocktail glass.
+Garnish with lemon wheel and rosemary.

 It’s time to celebrate Dad with a cocktail!